-Much of the vocabulary of Chinook Jargon comes from the languages of the Chinook people, only one of which, Upper Chinook (Kiksht), is still spoken, though the last fully fluent speaker died in 2012.
+Much of the vocabulary of Chinook Jargon comes from the languages of the Chinook people.
 Chinook Jargon also includes words from English and French, as well as from a variety of local indigenous languge.
 It has a small vocabularly, and a simple grammar, so is easy to learn.

 The peak Chinook Jargon usage was between about 1858 and 1900 with an estimated 100,000 speakers.
 After this it declined, though continued to be used in some business sectors into the 20th century, particularly by members of the Arctic Club in Seattle until about 1939.